Pushkar2307/Predicting-Bike-Sharing-Udacity-DLND/README.md

 ## Jupyter Notebook
-* `Your_first_neural_network.ipynb`

 This jupyter notebook describe the whole project from udacity, from the beginning to the end.

-The whole project is located in the jupyter notebook file `Your_first_neural_network.ipynb` and it's include the training an the prediction part.
 The neural network is implemented in the file `my_answer.py` and used from the jupyter notebook.

 ### Parameters of training